Studies suggest you'll guess to baby’s sex correctly 60% of the time, even without social or wardrobe-related cues.

-But the finest study on the subject appeared in Attention, Perception, and Psychophysics in 2011.
+But the finest study on the subject appeared in the journal Attention, Perception, and Psychophysics in 2011.
 Researchers selected 120 Caucasian baby faces (along with some adult faces, to act as controls), cropped them carefully, and presented them in black-and-white to 76 adults.
-Participants managed to categorize the sex of the faces accurately more than half the time, confirming previous findings and suggesting that — if we try hard enough — we probably can tell boy babies from girl babies even without external hints, like pink onesies and elastic bows.
+Participants managed to categorize the sex of the faces accurately more than half the time, confirming previous findings and suggesting that — if we try hard enough — we probably can tell boy babies from girl babies even without external hints like pink onesies and elastic bows.

 Here, try one trial yourself.
 The adults should be easy to identify.
 The newborns, less so: